-Here you pin up the goals we set earlier on a board, and ask – what is working well?
+Pin up the goals you set earlier on a board, and ask – what is working well?
 What is underperforming?
 Are there any new opportunities?
 What needs immediate attention?
 You should be reviewing your activity every day, and conducting thorough reviews against historical performance monthly (at a minimum) for a real picture of success.

 We believe in setting up content strategies that provide direction, but are flexible enough to evolve based on meaningful insights over time.
 When it comes to content strategy development, there are certainly many elements to consider.

-We believe a well-considered and documented plan can help maximise your brand’s ability to reach and engage more of your target audience, and ultimately move them from the prospect funnel to become a true brand loyalist.
+Yoke believes that a well-considered and documented plan can help maximise your brand’s reach and engagement.
+Doing so, you will be able to evolve more of your audience from prospect to brand loyalist.